aschult5/primal/README.md

 Interactive mode allows you to manually test new cases, before they're automated.

-## Why am I passing a magic number?
-GCC does not support 128bit integer literals.
-It has to be input somehow, and user-input is the easiest.
-Don't betray primal's trust.

 ## How it works
 ### Primality Testing
 See [A014233]

-Using the first n primes as bases for the Miller-Rabin test, you can determine whether a integer is prime or not with confidence, up to a certain value.
-The code does a binary search in the list of pseudoprimes for the integer to test to determine if it's eligible for the guaranteed algorithm.
+Using the first n primes as bases for the Miller-Rabin test, you can determine whether an integer is prime or not, up to a certain value.
+The code does a binary search in the list of pseudoprimes for the integer to test to determine if it's eligible for the guaranteed algorithm, otherwise it's passed onto boost::multiprecision::miller_rabin_test with 25 trials.

 | n | Prime | Smallest Possible Pseudoprime if <=nth primes tested as base |
 | ------ | ------ | ------ |